mekanika/skematic/README.md

 // (note the `errors` in this case is an object)
 ```

-## Filters
+## Transforms

-The following built-in filters can be used to cast and otherwise transform a provided value:
+The following built-in transforms can be used to type convert and otherwise modify a provided value:

 - **trim**- trims whitespace from start and end of string value
 - **nowhite** - removes all whitespace from a string value